Saint Patrick: Patrick and the innkeeper

 A much later legend tells of Patrick visiting an inn and chiding the innkeeper for being ungenerous with her guests.
 Patrick tells her that a demon is hiding in her cellar and being fattened by her dishonesty.
 He says that the only way to get rid of the demon is by mending her ways.
-Some time later, Patrick revisits the inn to find that the innkeeper is now serving her guests cups of whiskey filled to the brim.
+Sometime later, Patrick revisits the inn to find that the innkeeper is now serving her guests cups of whiskey filled to the brim.
 He praises her generosity and brings her to the cellar, where they find the demon withering away.
 It then flees in a flash of flame, and Patrick decrees that people should have a drink of whiskey on his feast day in memory of this.
 This is said to be the origin of "drowning the shamrock" on Saint Patrick's Day.

-Battle for the Body of St Patrick
+Battle for the body of St Patrick

 According to the Annals of the Four Masters, an early-modern compilation of earlier annals, his corpse soon became an object of conflict in the Battle for the Body of Saint Patrick (Cath Coirp Naomh Padraic):